kn5150/javascript-codes-for-PDFs/README.md

 # JavaScript Codes for Withholding Tax Forms
 This a comprehensive place containing all the JavaScript codes I've used for different kinds of withholding tax forms I've programmed for work.
-These codes are meant to be used for Adobe Acrobat's JavaScript editor.
-Keep in mind the file you're working with must be a PDF in order for these codes to work.
+These codes are meant to be used for Adobe Acrobat's JavaScript editor, which the file you're working with must be a PDF in order for these codes to work.

 ## Where are we plugging in these scripts?